Where are you moving to?

 • Conclusion

-Finding an apartment can be challenging for renters who rely on emotional support animal (ESA) to manage mental health conditions.
-Especially the new legal updates and stricter apartment policies coming into effect in 2024.
-Understanding ESA-related housing laws is essential, therefore this guide covers legal protections afforded ESA owners.
+Finding an apartment can be challenging for renters who rely on an emotional support animal (ESA) to manage mental health conditions.
+Especially the new legal updates and stricter apartment policies coming into effect in 2025.
+Understanding ESA-related housing laws is essential; therefore, this guide covers legal protections afforded to ESA owners.
 We also recommend how to obtain an ESA letter for housing purposes, and how to search for pet-friendly apartments through reliable platforms such as Tripalink.

 a cat and its owner in a pet-friendly apartment